Practical Mission Planning for Optimized UAV-Sensor Wireless Recharging: System Design

-Parallelization of serial CBHA (in Alg.~\ref{alg:para}) can be achieved with Message Passing Interface (MPI) because population solutions are generated from the same source, which allows the initialization and evolution process to be evenly distributed.
-The black hole solution in each process will be aggregated periodically (decided by aggregate frequency $\mathcal{F}$) to update a global black hole solution.
+Parallelization of serial CBHA can be achieved with Message Passing Interface (MPI) because population solutions are generated from a common source, enabling uniform initialization and evolution process distribution.
+Each process's black hole route is collected periodically (determined by aggregate frequency) to update a global black hole route.